Table of Contents

 Echocardiography is used to determine ventricular circumference and to rule out any impairment of the pump function of the heart.
 Carotid Doppler sonography, renal sonographies or color duplex sonographies of the renal arteries may also be an option in specific situations.

-Therapy of Arterial Hypertension
+Therapy of Hypertension

 Blood pressure lowering therapy may begin with non-pharmacological measures, unless in cases of hypertensive crisis or a hypertensive emergency.
 This type of therapy includes: